How To Fix A Toxic Work Environment

 Once again, this is a very frequent situation in workplaces of all kinds.
 Leaving employees out of the decision making process or anything involving the organization leaves employees feeling that their input is not needed or appreciated.
 It is also a source of disgruntlement and powerlessness felt among employees since they are left on the receiving end of any decisions and changes.

-And yet, when business organizations understand the true power of harnessing the brain (as well as the braun) of their employees and involve them in important decisions that concern them, dynamics change for ther better and these positive changes reflect all opver the organization including increased productivity and profits.
+And yet, when business organizations understand the true power of harnessing the brain (as well as the Braun) of their employees and involve them in important decisions that concern them, dynamics change for the better and these positive changes reflect all over the organization including increased productivity and profits.
 Everyone benefits when everyone feels involved and appreciated.

 Failure To Inform Employees of Their Progress